 5. Can you share a few details about your own plan?

 You certainly don’t need them to get into the nitty-gritty, but this helps ensure they believe in what they are doing.

-My answer: A part of my financial plan right now consists of contributing into Roth accounts while I’m in a lower tax bracket, and switching to Traditional, or pre-tax, savings as my income rises to take advantage of the added tax savings.
-Three years ago (at the time of writing this) I shut off all “retirement” savings and saved 30% of my income into a savings account while I was preparing to launch my own firm.
+My answer: A part of my financial plan right now consists of contributing into Roth accounts while I’m in a lower tax bracket, and potentially switching to Traditional, or pre-tax, savings as my income rises to take advantage of the added tax savings.
+Several years prior to launching my own firm, I shut off all “retirement” savings and saved 30+% of my income into a savings account while I was preparing to launch my own firm.
 This enabled me to access the money to launch the business and not get hit with taxes or penalties.
 While I was in a lower tax bracket I also made sure to harvest any capital gains and lock in the gains at the 0% tax bracket.